lheric/GitlHEVCAnalyzer/README.md

 If you find any bugs, you are welcomed to open new issues.

+**This work was partially supported by:**

+*National Natural Science Foundation, P.R.China, under Grant 61173081*

-**This work was partially supported by NSF of China under Grant 61173081 and Guangdong Natural Science Foundation, P.R.China, under Grant S2011020001215.**
+*Guangdong Natural Science Foundation, P.R.China, under Grant S2011020001215.*

 Why Gitl HEVC Analyzer